 Save The Date:

-Every year during the first weekend in June, the River Realm is taken over by art!
-Arts in the Middle welcomes 100+ artists to the beautiful tree-lined Hewick Plantation in Urbanna.
-Artists represent a variety of mediums and localities.
-Live music and local food abound all weekend long.
+Every year the weekend following Memorial Day, the River Realm is taken over by art!
+Arts in the Middle welcomes 100+ artists and visitors to the beautifully landscaped circa 1678 Hewick Plantation in Urbanna for this two-day celebration.
+Artists represent a variety of mediums from all over the United States.
+Stroll the majestic tree-lined drive with your champagne, wine or craft beer while selecting your favorite creation to take home!
+Live music, children’s activities and local food abound all weekend long.